Polar Bears, Musk Ox, Bearded Seals, & Icebergs - and SO much more.

 This was an incredible trip none of us will ever forget.

-I didn't think I'd like it with NO trees; but it had a serene, haunting, beautiful character to it that cannot be realized without actually experiencing it.
+I didn't think I'd like it up there with NO trees; but it had a serene, haunting, beautiful character to it that cannot be realized without actually experiencing it.

 I hope you can now enjoy my Canadian Arctic Wildlife gallery with a little more insight.